Q. When I bake, can I leave out the salt from recipes? I'm trying to reduce the amount of salt in my diet.

 The spread will liquefy and separate at room temp so don’t leave it out too long.

-Use as a bread spread or in cooking.
 Light olive oil has no olive taste but, as a variation, you could use extra virgin olive oil for a pronounced olive taste.

 |